Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 The demo is ready to receive Mobile Push Notification through [Google Cloud Messaging for Android](https://developer.android.com/google/gcm/index.html).

+### Dig the code

+* `StockListDemo.java` is the entry point and only `Activity` of the application.
+It contains two `Fragment`s, the status of the application and acts as a proxy to the LightstreamerClient instance.
+The two `Fragment` are both visible if the application runs on tablet; on the contrary only one `Fragment` is visible and are exchanged based on the user interaction
+* `LightstreamerClient.java` handles the connection to the Lightstreamer server and the Subscription/Unsubscription requests issued by the various part of the application.
+* `SubscriptionFragment.java` represents a `Fragment` containing a subscription that is started/stopped based on the lifecycle of the `Fragment`.
+Please note that this class do not actually extend `Fragment`.
+* `StocksFragment.java` and `DetailsFragment.java` are the classes representing the two fragments of the application.
+* `GcmIntentService.java` is the class dedicated to receive the Push Notifications, to create the notification for the system and to attaching to it a Intent capable of launching the Demo application focused on the notified item.

 Check out the sources for further explanations.

 <i>NOTE: not all the functionalities of the Lightstreamer Android Java client are exposed by the classes listed above.
 You can easily expand those functionalities using the [Android Client API](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_6_0_Colosseo/Lightstreamer/DOCS-SDKs/sdk_client_android/doc/API-reference/index.html) as a reference.
 If in trouble check out the [specific Lightstreamer forum](http://forums.lightstreamer.com/forumdisplay.php?33-Android-Client-API).</i>